gazebosim/docs/garden/install_ubuntu.md

 Garden binaries are hosted in the packages.osrfoundation.org repository.
 To install all of them, the metapackage `gz-garden` can be installed.

 **WARNING:** `gz-garden` cannot be installed alongside gazebo-classic (eg. `gazebo11`) since both use the `gz` command line tool.
 Trying to install `gz-garden` on a system that already has gazebo-classic installed from binaries will cause gazebo-classic and its dependencies to be uninstalled.
-Currently, the workarounds for this are to install from source or to use Docker for either [`gz-garden`](https://gazebosim.org/docs/garden/ign_docker_env) or [`gazebo-classic`](https://hub.docker.com/_/gazebo) so they are not installed side-by-side on the same system.
+Currently, the workarounds for this are to install from source or to use Docker [`gazebo-classic`](https://hub.docker.com/_/gazebo) so they are not installed side-by-side on the same system.

 First install some necessary tools: